seazer444/heartdisease/README.md

 ### dependencies

 * Packages used: ggplot2, tidyverse, janitor, factoextra, vegan, car, AICcmodavg, emmeans
 * Works better on RStudio than Base R
+* Residual plots must be manually processed (prompt to view all 4 must be run) before next lines are run

 ## authors